Nearly every flexible or movable level of the spine (with the exception of the very top vertebra) is comprised of the same elements, including:

 In the low back, forward-backward bending is limited to about 12 degrees and lateral (to the side) bending to about 5 degrees.
 Lower back rotation is limited to only about 2 degrees per segment, since excessive rotation could lead to spinal cord or nerve damage.

-At each given spinal level the angle of the facets - relative to a plane running through the body from front to back - varies from more parallel to more perpendicular.
+At each given spinal level the angle of the facets varies from more parallel to more perpendicular, relative to a plane running through the body from front to back.
 Each facet joint is positioned at each level to provide the needed limits to motion, especially to rotation and to prevent forward slipping (spondylolisthesis) of that vertebra over the one below.

 Each upper half of the paired facet joints are attached on both sides on the backside of each vertebra, near its side limits, then extend downward.
 These faces project forward or towards the side.
 The other halves of the joints arise on the vertebra below then project upwards, facing backward or towards the midline to engage the downward faces of the upper facet halves.